 The second Innovation Talk in 2018 put the blockchain technology center stage.
-A panel discussion was held on the topic of Blockchain Solutions for the Energy Industry that was attended by more than 60 managers ESTT partners.
-It was moderated by Prof. Werner H. Hoffmann and featured four panelists from Wien Energie, Grid Singularity, Riddle & Code as well as the newly founded WU Crypto-Economics Institute.
+A panel discussion was held on the topic of Blockchain Solutions for the Energy Industry that was attended by more than 60 managers from ESTT partners.
+It was moderated by W. H. Hoffmann and featured four panelists from Wien Energie, Grid Singularity, Riddle & Code as well as the newly founded WU Crypto-Economics Institute.
 There was a lively discussion looking at the topic from multiple perspectives.
 Please see a short review below.

 A suitable parallel of the current status of blockchain is the emergence of the internet, where initially the technology was confused with single use cases, such as email, and there were severe technical limitations which prevented many companies from seeing the disruptive potential of the new technology.

 Erwin Smole, CSO at GridSingularity: “We are creating a public high performance blockchain platform, with the objective to coordinate increasing numbers of energy producers and flexible loads, enabling a wide spectrum of energy market related transactions on a single platform layer”